European Pilgrimage April 13-May 1, 2008

 The central event of every day in Medjugorje, takes place at St. James.
 The Rosary begins at 5:00pm, stopping for silence during the apparition at 5:40pm and leading into the Croatian Mass at 6:00pm.
 This is a powerful Mass, even to pilgrims who speak no Croatian.
 The abundance of priests, from all over the world, makes possible Masses in English, German, French, Italian, and other languages throughout the day.

-(LEFT) Vicka Ivankovic-Mijatovic - Vicka is the oldest of the six visionaries.
+(LEFT) Vicka Ivankovic-Mijatovic is the oldest of the six visionaries.
 She was born September 3, 1964, in Bijakovici, and comes from a family of eight children.
 Our Lady appeared to her for the first time on June 24, 1981.
 For her, the daily apparitions have not yet stopped.

-(RIGHT) Father John Gagnier poses in front of Saint James Church
+Father John Gagnier poses in front of Saint James Church

-(LEFT) Father John and Father Joe on Hill of Apparition with a statue erected on the original site.
-(RIGHT) In church with their new vestments.
+Father John and Father Joe on Hill of Apparition

 Outdoor pavilion and chairs behind St. James Church to accommodate the large crowds in the summer months.

-Group poses at hotel with our guide Mickey (standing, center) Waterfalls on the Trebizat River in Bosnia-Herzegovina
+Group poses at hotel with our guide Mickey (standing, center)

-(LEFT) The Mostar Bridge was a very famous and historical bridge before its destruction in 1993 during the war in Bosnia and Hercegovina (part of the former Yugoslavia).
+The Mostar Bridge was a very famous and historical bridge before its destruction in 1993 during the war in Bosnia and Hercegovina (part of the former Yugoslavia).
 The elegant bridge spanned the River Neretva and was designed by the Ottoman (Turkish) architect Mimar Hayruddin.
 It was completed in 1566 after nine years of building and the surrounding town became a thriving trading centre.
 The bridge was 29 metres in length and stood at a height of 20 metres, a classic example of a single span, stone arch bridge and was an example of advanced technology in its time.
 It became a World Heritage site during the twentieth century.

 UNESCO, the World Bank and the City of Mostar launched a project to rebuild the old bridge.
 Much of the original white limestone as possible was salvaged from the bed of the river below.
 New stone was quarried from nearby quarries.
 The bridge symbolizes the reunification of Mostar and is part of the healing process for this ethnically divided town.
 On July 23rd, 2004, the reconstructed Mostar Bridge was opened by the Prince of Wales (Prince Charles.)

-(RIGHT) Father John poses in an Ottoman Empire home, with a fez but no ottoman!
+Father John poses in an Ottoman Empire home, with a fez but no ottoman!

-(LEFT) PILOT BOAT AT ANCONA The group returned to Italy by ferry then bused to Rome for a day tour including the Trevi Fountain (RIGHT)
+The group returned to Italy by ferry then bused to Rome for a day tour including the Trevi Fountain.

-On Wednesday April 23, the group returned to Rochester while Father Gagnier stayed on at the North American College, a seminary in Rome.
+Father Gagnier stayed on at the North American College, a seminary in Rome.

-ROME, “THE ETERNAL CITY
+ROME, “THE ETERNAL CITY”

-(LEFT) Fountain in front of the Pantheon (RIGHT) Tiber River and Castel San Angelo (Hadrian’s Tomb)
+Tiber River and Castel San Angelo (Hadrian’s Tomb)

 The North American College on the Janiculum Hill, as seen from the dome of Saint Peter’s

 Saint Peter’s Square, seen from the dome, looking a like a giant keyhole.
-Note the shadow of the dome.

-The obelisk was brought from Egypt in 37 A.D by Emperor Caligula and erected in the Circus of Nero.
+The obelisk was brought from Egypt in 37 A.D by Emperor Caligula

-The obelisk, at 83 feet and over 330 tons was moved to its present site in 1586 with 900 men and 72 horses.
+was moved to its present site in 1586 with 900 men and 72 horses.

 North American College Terrace April 28 Pope Benedict XVI Public Audience April 30